-We appreciate your assistance in completing this form for our handlers so that they may participate in the Animal Assisted Activity Program at Doylestown Health.
-All of our handlers are volunteers who give their time and talent to our patients, families, visitors, and staff without expectation of monetary compensation.
+We appreciate your assistance in completing this form so this handler and therapy dog may participate in the Animal Assisted Activity Program at Doylestown Health.
+This volunteer handler and therapy dog are volunteers give their time and talent to our patients, families, visitors and staff without expectation of monetary compensation.